rojoangel/extensibility-lab/README.md

 ### 1. Configure the Starter Kit

-1. Login to the Adobe Developer Console at https://developer.adobe.com/console/ and select the **Adobe Commerce Labs** organization.
+1. Navigate back to the Adobe Developer Console at https://developer.adobe.com/console/.
+If prompted, login and select the **Adobe Commerce Labs** organization.

-    Developer Console is the gateway to access all the services and tooling available as part of the Adobe Developer Ecosystem, including App Builder.

-    Use the username format:

-    **pd+sj+\<SEAT_NUMBER\>@adobeevents.com**

 1. Click **Projects** in the Developer Console top menu.